Daniel Radcliffe: 2010–2018: Return to Broadway and independent films

 Radcliffe starred as Igor in a science fiction horror film Victor Frankenstein (2015), directed by Paul McGuigan and written by Max Landis.
 The film was based on contemporary adaptations of Mary Shelley's 1818 novel Frankenstein.
 He also starred as Sam Houser, one of the founders of Rockstar Games, in the biographical drama film The Gamechangers.

 Radcliffe starred in the action adventure film Now You See Me 2 (2016) alongside Mark Ruffalo, Jesse Eisenberg, and Woody Harrelson. playing a technological prodigy, entrepreneur, criminal mastermind and a main leading antagonist all along with Michael Caine's character named Arthur Tressler (of whom Radcliffe's character is revealed to be the son), who whilst in turn resents magic.
 In 2016, Radcliffe portrayed Manny, a talkative corpse, in the indie film Swiss Army Man with Paul Dano.
 That same year, He also starred in critically acclaimed independent film Imperium (2016) with Toni Collette, and Tracy Letts.
 He played Nate Foster, an idealistic FBI agent who goes undercover to take down a radical white supremacy group.
 The film received an 84% on Rotten Tomatoes with the consensus reading, "The unsettling Imperium boasts troublingly timely themes and a talented cast led by Daniel Radcliffe as an undercover FBI agent infiltrating a ring of white supremacists."

 Radcliffe starred off-Broadway at The Public Theater in a documentary theatre piece titled Privacy, playing the role of The Writer.
 In 2017, he starred as Yossi Ghinsberg in the thriller Jungle, which was based on an internationally best-selling memoir of the same name by Yossi Ghinsberg.
 In 2018, Radcliffe portrayed a pilot smuggling drugs across borders in the independent action-thriller Beast of Burden directed by Jesper Ganslandt.
-Radcliffe returned to Broadway in the ninety-minute comedy play The Lifespan of a Fact at Studio 54 Theatre with Bobby Cannavale and Cherry Jones.
+The same year, he returned to Broadway in the ninety-minute comedy play The Lifespan of a Fact at Studio 54 Theatre with Bobby Cannavale and Cherry Jones.
 The play revolves around a determined young fact checker who goes up against his demanding editor and an unorthodox author.
+As part of his research for the role, Radcliffe spent a day working in the fact checking department of The New Yorker.